pkainulainen/clean-test-automation/introduction-to-junit5/running-junit5-tests/exercise/README.md

 # Exercise: Running Tests With Maven/Gradle

-Check the instructions from the lesson.
+Check the instructions from the lessons of this topic.